DuFanYin/assignment/src/README.md

 ## Overview

 This `src` module implements a high-performance, reproducible TCP sender/receiver pipeline for replaying Databento MBO (Market-By-Order) data into an in-memory order book, generating JSON snapshots (always on), and reporting timing metrics.
+The receiver now captures an immutable snapshot immediately after each successful apply and generates JSON from that snapshot, fully decoupling JSON from the live book and eliminating read-side locking.

 ### Key Components
 - **TCPSender** (`src/src/tcp_sender.cpp`, `include/project/tcp_sender.hpp`): Parses DBN records via `DbnFileStore`, batches them into compact `MboMessage` frames, and streams with `writev`.
 Uses C++20 `std::jthread` and exposes `getSentMessages()`, `getThroughput()`, `getStreamingMs()`, and `getStreamingUs()`.
 Printing is handled only by `apps/sender_main.cpp`.
-- **TCPReceiver** (`src/src/tcp_receiver.cpp`, `include/project/tcp_receiver.hpp`): Accepts the stream, reconstructs `MboMsg`, applies it to the in-memory order book, decouples JSON generation via a blocking SPSC ring buffer, and tracks performance metrics.
+- **TCPReceiver** (`src/src/tcp_receiver.cpp`, `include/project/tcp_receiver.hpp`): Accepts the stream, reconstructs `MboMsg`, applies it to the in-memory order book, captures a minimal post-apply snapshot, enqueues it to a blocking SPSC ring buffer, and tracks performance metrics.
 Uses C++20 `std::jthread` and `std::stop_token` for structured concurrency.
 JSON generation is always enabled and persisted via a portable writer that keeps the file open for append.
 - **Order Book** (`include/project/order_book.hpp`): Reference book with per-level queues.
-Supports `Add/Cancel/Modify/Clear`, BBO lookup, snapshots, and JSON snapshot generation hooks.
-Uses platform-optimized locking: `os_unfair_lock` guards on macOS, `std::shared_mutex` elsewhere.
+Supports `Add/Cancel/Modify/Clear`, BBO lookup, and count queries.
+With the snapshot design, the live book is updated only by the receiving thread during processing; JSON reads no longer touch the book.
 - **RingBuffer** (`include/project/ring_buffer.hpp`): Lock-free single-producer single-consumer queue with C++20 `atomic::wait/notify`; provides blocking `push/pop` to decouple the hot path from JSON generation without drops.
 - **Config** (`src/src/config.cpp`, `include/project/config.hpp`, `config/config.ini`): Simple key-value configuration for ports, batching, symbols, and JSON settings.
 All configuration paths are required (no fallbacks).